 …want to learn more?

-If you found this information useful keep an eye out on my website or facebook page as I’ll be providing a PDF of family photography tips shortly.
-If you have a particular challenge please drop me a line as I’m keen to include information to help you improve your photography….. and of course, if you’d like to book me to capture some special family moments I’d be delighted to help you with that too!
+Got a particular challenge?
+Please drop me a line as I’m keen to include information to help you improve your photography….. and of course, if you’d like to book me to capture some special family moments I’d be delighted to help you with that too!

 Moira is a Southsea photographer who works throughout Hampshire and the UK.
 She specialises in children and families and is a member of the British Association of Professional Child Photographers.For more details visit her website or facebook page.